kg4zow/remarkable.jms1.info/src/info/updates.md

 We're going to send this request to reMarkable.
 In order to do this, we'll need to extract *just* the body from the request.
 You *can* do this by hand, but it's easier to use `sed` for this.

 ```
-sed '1,/^$/d' 01-req.txt > 02-req.txt
+sed '1,/^\r*$/d' 01-req.txt > 02-req.txt
 ```

 This `sed` command is ...

 * `START,END d` = delete lines from `START` to `END` (inclusive)
     * START is "`1`", meaning the first line of the file
-    * END is "`/^$/`", meaning the first empty line in the fiel
+    * END is "`/^\r*$/`", meaning the first line in the file which is either empty, or contains only "`\r`" (the "carriage return" character, ASCII 13).

+        This is because the request that the tablet sends uses "`\r\n`" as the line ending.
+Some versions of `sed` may recognize this as a line ending, but most will only recognize "`\n`" (the "newline" or "line feed" character, ASCII 10) as the line ending, so that supposedly blank line may actually contain a "`\r`" character.
+The pattern "`^\r*$`" matches *either* a line containing just "`\r`", or a line containing nothing at all.

-So this command will delete lines from the beginning of the file until the empty line (between the headers and the body), and copy all other lines as-is.
+    So this command will delete lines from the beginning of the file until the empty line (between the headers and the body), and then copy all other lines as-is.

 **If you're curious**, you can inspect the results afterward, and see that it only contains the request body.